This post may contain affiliate links. Please see my disclosure policy for details.

 I was told (and saw on vlogs made years ago) that there would be some handy ropes to hold onto to access the gorge but this wasn’t the case.

 A guy (shining knight called Peter) behind me helped me get down and I actually ended up sliding down the muddy rocks in my dress.
-I would rather a muddy bum than a broken neck.
+I would rather have a muddy bum than a broken neck.

 If it’s heavily raining when you visit, please consider that this staircase will be slippy and freak floods are no joke.